micahwoods/atcweb3/content/post/turf-consistency-color/index.md

 ---
 date: "2019-06-05T00:00:00Z"
+authors: [admin]
 tags:
 - Thailand
 - turf tourism
 title: Turf color, consistency, and the oldest course in Thailand
+img:
+  preview_only: false
 ---

-Last month I made a trip to Hua Hin and visited two of the fine golf courses there---Royal Hua Hin GC and Banyan GC.
+Last month I made a trip to Hua Hin and visited two of the fine golf courses there---Royal Hua Hin GC and Banyan GC (now Pineapple Valley GC Hua Hin).

 {{< figure src="royal_colour.jpg" caption="All kinds of colors through the green at Royal Hua Hin GC in May" >}}